microsoft/AzureAutomaticGradingEngine/README.md

 Properties:
 "GraderUrl":  The grader HTTP Url
 "TeacherEmail":  Teacher Email for class grade report.
-(Optional)
+(Optional) "SendMarkEmailToStudents": type bool and set it to true if you want to send mark report to students.
+If this property does not exist, email will not send.
 ![Assignment](./images/AssignmentTableRecord.png)

 # Email Registeration Link to your student.